-Step 4.
-Back Slowly
+STEP 4: Back Slowly

-- Back until fifth wheel just touches the trailer. - Don't hit the trailer.
+- · Back until fifth wheel just touches the trailer. - · Do not hit the trailer.

-Step 5.
-Secure Tractor
+STEP 5: Secure Tractor

-- Put on the parking brake. - Put transmission in neutral.
+- · Put on the parking brake. - · Put transmission in neutral.

-Step 6.
-Check Trailer Height
+STEP 6: Check Trailer Height

 - The trailer should be low enough that it is raised slightly by the tractor when the tractor is backed under it.
 Raise or lower the trailer as needed.
-(If the trailer is too low, the tractor may strike and damage nose of the trailer; if the trailer is too high, it may not couple correctly.) - Check that the kingpin and fifth wheel are aligned.
+(If the trailer is too low, the tractor may strike and damage the nose of the trailer; if the trailer is too high, it may not couple correctly.) - · Check that the kingpin and fifth wheel are aligned.

-Step 7.
-Connect Air Lines to Trailer
+STEP 7: Connect Air Lines to Trailer

-- Check glad hand seals and connect tractor emergency air line to trailer emergency glad hand. - Check glad hand seals and connect tractor service air line to trailer service glad hand. - Make sure air lines are safely supported where they won't be crushed or caught while tractor is backing under the trailer.
+- · Check glad hand seals and connect tractor emergency air line to trailer emergency glad hand. - · Check glad hand seals and connect tractor service air line to trailer service glad hand. - Make sure air lines are safely supported where they will not be crushed or caught while tractor is backing under the trailer.

-Step 8.
-Supply Air to Trailer
+STEP 8: Supply Air to Trailer

-- From cab, push in "air supply" knob or move tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - Wait until the air pressure is normal.

-- Check brake system for crossed air lines. - Shut engine off so you can hear the brakes. - Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
-You should hear the brakes move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - Make sure air pressure is up to normal.
+- From the cab, push in "air supply" knob or move tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - · Wait until the air pressure is normal. - · Check brake system for crossed air lines. - Shut off engine so you can hear the brakes. - Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
+You should hear the brakes move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - · Make sure air pressure is up to normal.

-Step 9.
-Lock Trailer Brakes
+STEP 9: Lock Trailer Brakes

-• Pull out the "air supply" knob or move the tractor protection valve control from "normal" to "emergency."
+Pull out "air supply" knob or move tractor protection valve control from "normal" to "emergency."

-Step 10.
-Back Under Trailer
+STEP 10: Back Under Trailer

-- Use lowest reverse gear. - Back tractor slowly under trailer to avoid hitting the kingpin too hard. - Stop when the kingpin is locked into the fifth wheel.
+- · Use lowest reverse gear. - Back tractor slowly under trailer to avoid hitting the kingpin too hard. - · Stop when the kingpin is locked into the fifth wheel.